openflighthpc/flight-hunter/README.md

 - `auto_parse` - A regular expresssion, nodes matching this expression will bypass the buffer and be parsed immediately when `hunt`ed
 - `auto_apply` - Specify pairs of regular expressions and Flight Profile identities.
 If a node label matches the regular expression (when the node is parsed) then the corresponding Flight Profile identity is applied to it.
 - `presets` - Specify preset data to send when sending to self using `hunt` with `--include self`.
 Includes `label`, `prefix` and `groups`.
-- `short_hostname` - If true, everything beyond the first `.` in a node's hostname will be removed when generating a label for it from the hostname.
+- `default_label` - Must be either `long` (default), `short` or `blank`.
+When generating a label for a node, if the hostname would be used, it may be either shortened or made blank intead.
 - `default_start` - The default start index when parsing automatically with a prefix.
 Note that this must be enclosed in quotation marks.
 - `prefix_starts` - Custom start values for specified prefixes when automatically parsing.
 Note that given start values must be enclosed in quotation marks.
 - `skip_used_index` - If automatic parsing attempts to create a label which already exists, skip that label and give the node a higher suffix until an unusued label is found.